LSU–Texas A&M football rivalry: SEC

 The series resumed in 2012, and for the first time since the SIAA days they would be conference opponents, when A&M joined the SEC and was placed in the West Division with LSU.

 In 2012, A&M's Johnny Manziel won the Heisman.
 LSU's defense caused him to have his worst performance of the year, which included 0 touchdowns and 3 interceptions. #6 LSU won 24–19 at College Station in the first SEC game.
 In 2013, #22 LSU won 34–10, A&M's first SEC road loss.

-Prior to the 2014 season, the Southeastern Conference rearranged LSU's schedule, moving its traditional year-end game vs. Arkansas to earlier in November, and placing Texas A&M at the end of the Tigers' slate.
-The Aggies' fellow SEC newcomer, Missouri, is now Arkansas' opponent for the regular season finale.
+Prior to the 2014 season, the Southeastern Conference rearranged LSU's schedule, moving its traditional year-end game against Arkansas to earlier in November and placing Texas A&M at the end of the Tigers' schedule.
+The Aggies' fellow SEC newcomer, Missouri, was assigned as Arkansas' opponent for the regular-season finale.

 In 2014, they played on Thanksgiving night for the first time in the series history.
 The last time LSU played on Thanksgiving was 1973.
 LSU won 23–17 in College Station.

 Prior to the 2015 meeting, rumors swirled that LSU coach Les Miles would be fired following the game and replaced by then-Florida State coach Jimbo Fisher.
 Following the Tigers' 19–7 victory at home, LSU athletic director Joe Alleva announced Miles would be retained.
 However, Miles was fired on September 25, 2016, hours after LSU lost 18–13 at Auburn.
 Les Miles was 5–0 vs Texas A&M. Defensive line coach Ed Orgeron was named as LSU's interim head coach.

 Heading into the 2016 meeting on Thanksgiving at College Station, it was reported Alleva would name then-University of Houston coach Tom Herman as Miles' permanent successor.
 Alleva changed course after LSU won 54–39, giving Orgeron the job full-time less than 48 hours later.

 The rivalry was ratcheted up a notch in 2018 when the Aggies hired former LSU offensive coordinator Jimbo Fisher as head coach, luring him from Florida State with a 10-year, $75 million contract.
 Fisher was on Nick Saban's staff in 2003 when LSU won the first of its three national championships of the 21st century, and later led the Seminoles to the 2013 national title.

 In 2018, Texas A&M beat LSU 74–72 at Kyle Field for their first win over the Tigers since 1995.
 This set an NCAA FBS record for most points scored in a single game and tied an NCAA record for playing in 7 overtime periods.